dvreeze/yaidom-xlink/README.rst

 Yaidom-xlink
 ============

-Yaidom-based XLink and linkbase support.
+Yaidom-based XLink support.
+This project is being phased out, and kept around in minimal form only for legacy code still using it.

 Usage
 =====

 Yaidom-xlink versions can be found in the Maven central repository.
-Assuming version 1.6.0, yaidom-xlink can be added as dependency as follows (in an SBT or Maven build):
+Assuming version 1.7.0, yaidom-xlink can be added as dependency as follows (in an SBT or Maven build):

 **SBT**::

-    libraryDependencies += "eu.cdevreeze.yaidom" %% "yaidom-xlink" % "1.6.0"
+    libraryDependencies += "eu.cdevreeze.yaidom" %% "yaidom-xlink" % "1.7.0"

 **Maven2**::

     <dependency>
       <groupId>eu.cdevreeze.yaidom</groupId>
       <artifactId>yaidom-xlink_2.11</artifactId>
-      <version>1.6.0</version>
+      <version>1.7.0</version>
     </dependency>

 Note that yaidom-xlink itself depends only on yaidom, and its dependencies.